 Includes derivatives, integrals, and their applications, with attention restricted to algebraic, exponential, and logarithmic functions for business, life science and/or social science majors.
-(Contact hours - 60)
+This is a statewide Guaranteed Transfer course in the GT-MA1 category.

 Prerequisite: MAT 121 or equivalent or appropriate placement score